0layiw0la/Expense-teacker-c-/README.md

 - No additional libraries required.

 ## Running the Application
-1. Download the `expense_tracker.exe` file from the repository.
+1. Download the `ExpenseTracker` folder.
+2. RUn the `expenseTracker.exe` file.
 3. Follow the on-screen prompts to manage your expenses.

 ## File Structure